S. N. Dwivedi

-Justice S. N. Dwivedi (Born, 1 October 1913) was a judge of the Supreme Court of India.
+Surendra Narayan Dwivedi (1 October 1913 - 8 December 1974) was a judge of the Supreme Court of India and also of Allahabad High Court.

 Life and work

 He completed his matriculation from a Government High School, Hamirpur, pursued BA, and then LLB, and studied at Ewing Christian College, Allahabad, and the University of Lucknow.
-He was enrolled as a pleader in 1937, and later as an advocate in October 1943.
+He was enrolled as a pleader in 1937, and as an advocate in October 1943.
 He had a substantial civil practice.

-Justice S N Dwivedi worked as junior standing council from November 1954 to December 1955.
-He served at the High Court of Judicature at Allahabad (Allahabad High Court) from May 2, 1959, to August 14 1972.
+Dwivedi worked as junior standing council from November 1954 to December 1955.
+He served at the High Court of Judicature at Allahabad from 2 May 1959 to 14 August 1972.

-He was elevated to the position of the judge of the Supreme Court on 14 August 1972 and he served until 8 December 1974.

-He died in the office in 1974.
+He was elevated as a judge of the Supreme Court on 14 August 1972 and served until 8 December 1974.
+He died of cancer while in office in 1974.

 His son Rakesh Dwivedi, practices as a senior lawyer for the Supreme Court of India and his granddaughter, Divya Dwivedi is a professor at the Indian Institute of Technology, Delhi.